 The dangers of walking outdoors in the winter are frequently overlooked.
 We rely on friction between our feet and the ground when we are walking, and we can easily lose our balance on a slippery surface.
 Many winter hospitalizations in Canada are related to slips, trips and falls while walking.
-Between 2016 and 2017, the Canadian Institute for Health Information reported 8,864 hospitalizations due to falls on ice.
+Between 2016 and 2017, the Canadian Underwriter reported nearly 9,000 hospitalizations due to falls on ice.

 Icy conditions are not always easy to see when walking outdoors.
 For example, there may be a sheet of ice hidden under a layer of snow.
 Low temperatures can freeze air moisture or dew over a surface, creating a very thin layer of ice–more difficult to see, but still slippery.
 You should not assume that an outdoor surface is safe for walking just because ice and snow have been removed.

 Walking on icy surfaces is dangerous because friction is reduced so you should use footwear that increases friction.
 For example, some brands of construction gear offer work boots that have grips and insulation which are specifically designed for the winter.
 With the combination of safety awareness and the right equipment, you can reduce the chance of slips, trips and falls on project sites.

 In case you lose your balance, you should try to avoid a direct impact on your bones and instead, try to land with your hips or thighs.
 Landing with your arms stretched out is not advised, since you can easily break a bone.
 In case you fall backwards, you should curl your neck forward to prevent an impact on the back of your head.
 Also, thick winter clothing acts as a cushion and provides extra protection in case of a fall.
 Being aware of these tips will allow you to minimize the consequences should you have a fall.